perxpective/Cybersecurity-Therapy/DFI/DFI Revision Summary.md

 #### Validation and Testing of Forensics Software
 - **Why is it important to test and validate forensics software?**
 	- Ensure that evidence recovered and analysed can be admitted in court
+	- Ensure that forensics software does not damage the evidence

 > Test and validate forensics software to prevent damaging the evidence